Chili con carne

 - Soak the chillies for 15 minutes in 500ml of boiling water.
-Remove and chop to a paste in a small food processor, reserving the soaking liquid.
+Remove and chop to a paste in a small food processor, with a little of the soaking liquid.

 - Heat the oil in a large casserole dish and sear the beef.
 Put to one side and cook the chorizo in the same pan.
 Once caramelised, and the flavoured oils released, remove the meat and cook the onion, garlic, spices, herbs and chillies until soft.

-- Add the remaining ingredients, except the beans, and 125ml of the soaking liquid.
+- Add the remaining ingredients, except the beans.
 Return the meat to the pan, bring to a simmer and place, covered, in the oven.